USTC-KnowledgeComputingLab/qmb-public/README.md

 After cloning or downloading the dataset, users can calculate the ground state of the $N_2$ system by running the command:
 ```
-qmb imag openfermion naqs -PN2
+qmb imag openfermion mlp -PN2
 ```
-This command utilizes the `imag` subcommand with the descriptor in OpenFermion format and the [naqs network][naqs-url], It specifies the $N_2$ model via the `-PN2` flag since the $N_2$ model is loaded from the file `N2.hdf5` in the folder `models`.
+This command utilizes the `imag` subcommand with the descriptor in OpenFermion format and the [mlp network][naqs-url], It specifies the $N_2$ model via the `-PN2` flag since the $N_2$ model is loaded from the file `N2.hdf5` in the folder `models`.

 For more detailed information, please refer to the help command and the documentation.